KomodoHQ/komodo-operations-handbook/investment.md

   - Have reusable tools to understand their performance and improve on it
   - Leverage performant, lean libraries and code - expel those that are not
   - Dedicated performance and refactoring sprints, measure and improve
-  - Set a target for performance, dont allow what's created to exceed it
+  - Set a target for performance, don't allow what's created to exceed it
+  - Understand different techniques for building efficient queries and when to use them, e.g. eager loading, lazy loading, etc.

 9. How can we educate our customers?